Expert Scar Revision Specialist

 What are some of the Common Types of Scars?

 - Keloid scars most likely result from an injury.
 A keloid is a thick pink or dark red scar that is caused by extra collagen under your skin or excessive growth of thick skin.
 Keloid scars can also extend beyond the area of the initial injury.
 In his practice, Dr. Fletcher sees African-American patients with keloid scars as they are seven times more than Caucasians to develop keloids.
 Keloid scars are problematic as they do not lessen over time.
 Treatment for keloids includes a combination of therapies; cortisone injections, silicone gels, laser treatments, and in some cases surgery.

-- Hypertrophic scars develop where skin has been injured and are seen during the wound healing process.
-A hypertrophic scar is thick, wide, raised, and red in color and they can be mistaken to be keloid scars.
-Unlike keloids they are easier to treat.
+- Hypertrophic scars develop where the skin has been injured and are seen during the wound healing process.
+A hypertrophic scar is thick, wide, raised, and red in color and it can be mistaken to be a keloid scar.
+Unlike keloids, they are easier to treat.
 Treatment for hypertrophic scars includes a combination of therapies, such as cortisone injections, silicone gels, laser treatments, and in some cases surgery.

 What Options are Available to Treat Scars?

 You don’t have to live with or try to cover-up scars as they are often treatable.
 The Georgia Center for ENT and Facial Plastic Surgery offers many options for scar revision.
 The options offered by Dr. Fletcher range from topical ointments to surgery, as follows: